acm-cui/website-cui2021/authors/posters.md

 description: The Posters track at !!conference.short_name!! !!conference.year!! allows for the presentation, discussion and information exchange of early stage research in the field of Conversational User Interfaces.

 submission:
-  text: Submit your poster paper
+  text: Manage your submission
-  title: Go to EasyChair to submit your poster paper
+  title: Go to EasyChair to manage your paper submission
   link: /2021/authors/submission/

 track: